 - 1. Explain the significance of key people, facts, and events of the period under study, and develop standards to judge them from a historical-cultural perspective - 2.
 Demonstrate the importance of traditions of thought and ethical values in historical change - 3.
 Expand their vocabulary - 4.
 Evaluate historical arguments, judging the appropriateness of both logic and content - 5.
-Adapt scholarly processes of analysis, interpretation, and synthesis to articulate their own points of view, demonstrating command of relevant facts and framework of logical deduction... - \ Drawing inferences from data - \ Differentiating between facts, value judgments, and generalizations - \ Differentiating between description and explanation - \ Recognizing the role of cause and effect in historical analysis
+Adapt scholarly processes of analysis, interpretation, and synthesis to articulate their own points of view, demonstrating command of relevant facts and framework of logical deduction... - Drawing inferences from data - Differentiating between facts, value judgments, and generalizations - Differentiating between description and explanation - Recognizing the role of cause and effect in historical analysis guide your reading through the term for lectures and textbook readings.

-Coursework-
+Coursework -

-Be sure to look at the "Overall Schedule," located on the "Assignments" page (accessible from the Home Page).
-This has the due dates for everything
+Be sure to look at the "Reading Schedule," located on the "Assignments" page (accessible from the Home Page).
+This will

-One central element of the course is the discussion essays, based on the online primary readings supplied by our publisher.
+One central element of the course is the four discussion essays and four discussion responses you will write.
 Find the "Lectures & Discussions" link on the Home Page.
-It takes you to the lectures and the online readings from "My History Lab," the Pearson publishing company's store of historical documents.
+It takes you to the lectures and the online readings from "MyHistoryLab," the Pearson publishing company's store of historical documents.
 You will also find the essay assignment that goes with each "Discussion."
+(Note: in the cramped summer schedule there are usually two discussions per week, while in the other quarters it's one per week).

+As much as you can, coordinate the MyHistoryLab document readings with the lectures and textbook assignments in the "Reading Schedule."
 Find the Discussion Assignment, and follow directions for the listed readings and brief essays.
 After doing the reading, you choose one essay question to answer from the Discussion Assignment.
 Submit your essay through the Discussion's "Posts" icon.
 Each essay should be 250-400 words.
-The deadlines for these fall on Tuesdays and Fridays (see schedule below).
+Except at the term's beginning, the deadlines for these fall on Mondays and Thursdays (see schedule below).

 During the term you will write and post a total of four brief essays in answer to four Discussion assignments by the deadline given for each.
-You choose two from Discussions I-IV and two from V-VIII.
+You don't have to write an essay every week, just two out of the first five (Discussions #1-#5) and two from the second five (Discussions #6-#10)

 I like an essay that comes to grips with the student's chosen question--that tries to answer it logically with details and facts.
 It is especially desirable to use facts and details from the online readings and lectures.
 The Divine text is helpful for these essays, but don't write a mere summary of what the text says.
-Don't base your essay on an encyclopedia article, though feel free to consult a decent encyclopedia for background.
+Don't base your essay on an encyclopedia article (especially that unreliable Wikipedia), though feel free to consult a decent encyclopedia for background.
 Use paraphrases and quotes from the sources to back your points, not to make them, and avoid both long quotes (more than 40 words) and overly brief ones (less than 10 words).
 Avoid typo's and misspellings.